telus/tds-core/packages/Checkbox/Checkbox.md

 ### Uncontrolled Checkbox

-If it is not neccessary to control `Checkbox` state.
+If it is not necessary to control `Checkbox` state.
 You can create a `Checkbox` without a `checked` prop, in this case the `Checkbox` will act as an HTML `input` with the type of `checkbox`.
 Its value can be accessed by referencing the element via a `ref`.

 #### Default values